-The Board of Directors recommends you vote FOR proposals 2 and 3.
+The Board of Directors recommends you vote FOR proposals 2, 3 and 4.

-- 2. To approve the advisory resolution on the compensation of our named executive officers - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019
+- 2. To approve the advisory resolution on the compensation of our named executive officers - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 - 4.
+To approve the 2020 Employee Stock Purchase Plan

-NOTE: The proxies are authorized to vote on such other business as may properly come before the meeting or any adjournment thereof.
+NOTE: The proxies are authorized to vote on such other business as may properly come before the meeting or any adjournment thereof